Euro zone bonds rally as U.S. Fed fuels yield hunt

 German bonds, the euro zone benchmark, unwound some of their

-to start raising rates next year, while the ECB is set to
+start hiking rates next year while the ECB is set to maintain an

-U.S. 10-year T-note yield premium would gain a further 10 bps in
+yield premium would gain a further 10 bps in coming weeks to

 ZERO BOUND